alvarosantamariagomez/sari/www/about.md

 2. The dates from the *sitelog*, *station.info* and *soln* files will be transformed according to the time unit selected for the series.
 If the time unit is days, the dates will be transformed into [Modified Julian Days](https://en.wikipedia.org/wiki/Julian_day).
 If the time unit is weeks, the dates will be transformed into [GPS weeks](https://en.wikipedia.org/wiki/GPS_week_number_rollover).
 3. The station ID (see the [<a href="#input-format" target="_self">Input data and format</a>](#i.-input-data-and-format) block) will be used to extract the information from the *station.info*, *soln*, *customized offset*, and *plate motion* files.
 The user is responsible for checking that the station(s) in these files actually correspond to the same station ID being used (many GNSS stations around the world share the same ID).
 4. The *customized offset* file must contain one or two columns separated by spaces or tabulations.
 The first column contains the date in the same time units as the input series.
 The second column is optional and contains the station ID.
 If the second column is present, only the dates corresponding to the current station ID will be extracted.
 If the second column is missing, all the dates in the file will be used.
 A warning will be shown if the file contains more than two columns.
-5. As an exception, the discontinuities file from [the Geodesy Plotter](https://geodesy-plotter.ipgp.fr/data/SPOTGINS/formater_offset.dat) and from the [Nevada Geodetic Laboratory](http://geodesy.unr.edu/NGLStationPages/steps.txt) can be uploaded directly as a *customized offset* file without changing its format.
+5. As an exception, the discontinuities file from [the Geodesy Plotter](https://geodesy-plotter.ipgp.fr/data/SPOTGINS/formater_offset.dat) and from the [Nevada Geodetic Laboratory](http://geodesy.unr.edu/NGLStationPages/steps.txt) can be uploaded directly as a *customized offset* file without changing their format.

 <h5 id="notes-on-the-secondary-series"></h5>